awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 If you receive the following error while attempting to create an Amazon EKS cluster, then one of the Availability Zones you specified does not have sufficient capacity to support a cluster\.

-`Cannot create cluster <'example-cluster'> because <region-1d>, the targeted Availability Zone, does not currently have sufficient capacity to support the cluster.
-Retry and choose from these Availability Zones: <region-1a>, <region-1b>, <region-1c>`
+`Cannot create cluster 'example-cluster' because region-1d, the targeted Availability Zone, does not currently have sufficient capacity to support the cluster.
+Retry and choose from these Availability Zones: region-1a, region-1b, region-1c`

 Retry creating your cluster with subnets in your cluster VPC that are hosted in the Availability Zones returned by this error message\.